 The couple wrote their own vows.
 Cindy said, “One of our favorite words is pristine.
 I love being pristine in all facets of my life, and I want to be pristine with my marriage.
 That was thematic in what I said.”

 They couple cut the cake and danced to Ron Isley’s “The Look of Love.”

 After the toasts were given, the guests were invited to experience a moment of silence so that Cindy and Carlos could drink in all the love their guests were offering them with their eyes.

 “God’s light was so prevalent, the silence got really loud,” Carlos said.

-It was a beautiful ending to a beautiful day and the beginning of a beautiful life together.
+It was a perfect ending to a perfect day and the beginning of a beautiful life together.
 Both Carlos and Cindy have a great appreciation for what they share because of what they each went through to get where they are.
-Love lost and love found, and Divinely orchestrated.
+Love lost and found—Divinely orchestrated.
 A blessing that they both cherish.

 Carlos said, “We are the culmination of a lot of people’s prayers.”